iluwatar/java-design-patterns/abstract-factory/README.md

 **Programmatic Example**

 Translating the kingdom example above.
-First of all we have some interfaces and implementation for the objects in the kingdom.
+First of all, we have some interfaces and implementation for the objects in the kingdom.

 ```java